Orioles rally from deficit, beat Yankees 10-6 to avoid sweep

 Yankees: RHP Gerrit Cole (5-1, 1.37 ERA) will start the series opener Monday in Texas.
 Cole is 5-2 with a 3.75 ERA in 10 starts against the Rangers.

-Orioles: Manager Brandon Hyde has not announced a starter for the series opener Tuesday against the Tampa Bay Rays.
+Orioles: Hyde had not announced a starter for the series opener Tuesday against the Tampa Bay Rays.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports